-This one comes from Erik Reichborn-Kjennerud and Todd Smith of Dalva in San Francisco.
-A take of sorts on a Rob Roy, in this drink the usual sweet vermouth is replaced with rich oloroso sherry and a bit of dark, intense Grade B maple syrup—two intense flavors that work in tandem to balance the intensely peaty flavors of the Islay scotch that forms the drink's base.
-A massive hit of smoked cherry bitters takes the place of the ordinary (and more modest quantity of) Angostura bitters for a hit of sour sweetness to round it all out.
+In this riff, the usual sweet vermouth is replaced with rich oloroso sherry and a bit of dark, intense Grade B maple syrup—two intense flavors that work in tandem to balance the intensely peaty flavors of the Islay scotch that forms the drink’s base.
+A hit of smoked cherry bitters takes the place of the ordinary (and more modest quantity of) Angostura bitters for a finishing touch of fruit-forward baking spice to round it all out.

 - 2 ounces Islay scotch